I have difficulty swallowing food or drink

 I have been referred to a SALT and am waiting for my assessment

-Once the SALT department has received a referral from your doctor or another medical professional asking us to look at your swallowing, we will try to call you to discuss your concerns in more detail.
+Once the SALT department has received a referral from your doctor or another medical professional asking us to look at your swallowing, we will contact you via telephone or send you a letter so you know you are on our waiting list.
+The letter will have our contact details and may include advice leaflets about your specific concerns.

 What happens in a swallow assessment?

-Most assessments are conducted via a video link, using the secure NHS platform Attend Anywhere.
+Swallow assessments may be carried out via a video link, using the secure NHS platform, Attend Anywhere.
 For this, you will need a device with a camera and microphone, such as an iPad or a laptop.
+You may be offered an outpatient appointment at a local venue or a therapist may visit you at your home.

 Preparing for swallow assessment via Attend Anywhere